kevintpeng/Learn-Something-Every-Day/UWaterloo/CS462-Formal-Languages-and-Parsing.md

 - Lyndon-Schutzenberger 1st theorem, the "alfalfa" theorem
 - can not avoid squares over a finite alphabet
 - a morphism is a map from one alphabet to another, preserving concatenation

+Proof tricks:
+- pigeon hole principle is useful for showing eventual repetition in infinite strings